Development approval process

 It is important to note that the maps do not identify potential subsidence risks, development guidelines or Subsidence Advisory’s approval processes or conditions.

-If you are planning to build or subdivide within a mine subsidence district, you must lodge a development application and obtain approval from Subsidence Advisory NSW prior to commencing work.
+If you are planning to build or subdivide within a mine subsidence district, you must lodge a development application and obtain approval from Subsidence Advisory prior to commencing work.

 For questions regarding the Newcastle Mines Grouting Fund, contact HCCDC.